of graduate employers say relevant experience is essential to getting a job with them

 This course requires a Disclosure and Barring Service (DBS) check.
 Information about the DBS check and how to apply for it will be sent to you by our placement team after enrolment.
 University College Birmingham will coordinate and fund the completion of the DBS check.

-- As this is a 2-year study programme you will need to be aged 16-18 to apply for this course.
+As this is a 2-year study programme, you will need to be aged 16 to 18 to apply for this course.

-Currently, T-level courses are only funded for 16-19-year-old learners.
+Currently, T-level courses are only funded for learners who are under the age of 19 at the point of enrolment.
 However, the government is currently reviewing the T-level pathway for mature learners, which we hope will be available in the future.
-If you would like to apply for a related course please consider Access to Education.
+If you would like to apply for a related course, please consider Access to Higher Education Diploma (Social Science and Health).

-T-level courses require you to complete a minimum of 315 hours (approximately 45 days) on placement over the two years, you will be required to work with our hired@UCB team to secure your placement.
+T-level courses require you to complete a minimum of 315 hours (approximately 45 days) on placement over the two years.
+You will be required to work with our Hired team to secure your placement.

 Teaching and assessment